The Pink Hippo's Messenger on earth

 Unlike most other religions, there is conclusive historical evidence that the prophet of The Pink Hippo existed as a real person.

-Despite claims that he raised people from the dead, cured the sick, was put to death as a rebel and himself rose from the dead, there is no credible contemporary writing about the alleged prophet of Christianity, Jesus, who was almost certainly a composite fictitious creation of Paul in his attempt to establish his own religion.
+Despite claims that he raised people from the dead, cured the sick, was put to death as a rebel and himself rose from the dead, there is no credible contemporary writing about the alleged prophet of Christianity, Jesus, who was almost certainly a composite fictitious creation of Paul in his attempt to establish his own sect of Judaism.

 Islam has no better record since the first biography of their prophet Mohammed was not written until at least 100 years after his alleged death.